Welcome to our new website - if you have any issues, please contact us

 Brushing the surface - always good preparation

-Before you start any treatments you should brush the area, preferably with a good stiff brush, to remove as much dirt and loose growth as possible.
+Before you start any cleaning treatments you should brush the area, preferably with a good stiff brush, to remove as much dirt and loose growth as possible.
+We have a full range of brushes, including wire brooms, that can be found here.

-Paths made of York Stone or other similar paving may be susceptible to black lichen or 'black spot'.
-Although the killing of such growth is not too difficult, the removal of the black 'staining' from the path so instead of using the Batiface we recommend using HIGH POWER SURFACE CLEANER - BATIFORT This should be sprayed on to the surface, allowed to act for 15-20 minutes before being rinsed.
+Paths or patios of York Stone or other similar paving may be susceptible to black staining which can be very difficult to remove.
+For these areas we recommend using Powerful Alakline Surface Cleaner - BATIFORT which should be sprayed on to the surface, allowed to act for 15-20 minutes before being rinsed.

-You should always try and keep paths clean by removing leaves and anything that causes shade or the accumulation of moisture especially during the winter months.
-Brushing the surface occasionally will help and doesn't take too much effort.
+You should always try and keep paths clean by brushing to remove leaves and cutting back anything that causes shade or the accumulation of moisture especially during the winter months.

 In addition to this you can do the following:

-1. Every 10 - 14 months simply brush the path and, on a dry day, apply a new coat of CONCENTRATED MOSS & ALGAE KILLER - Baticlean CR or just wait until the first signs of new moss growth appear.
+1. Every 10 - 14 months simply brush the path and, on a dry day, apply a new coat of Baticlean CR or just wait until the first signs of staining appear.

-2. Once the area has been cleaned and the original coat of CONCENTRATED MOSS & ALGAE KILLER - Baticlean CR has dried, you can seal the area.
+2. Once the area has been cleaned and the original coat of Baticlean CR has dried, you can seal the area.
 This protects the surface from the worst effects of the weather, dirt, oil staining (engines & BBQ!) and general wear & tear.
-It will also keep the growth of free moss & algae at bay for up to 10 years.
+Hydrosil BS should, once again, be applied to a dry surface during dry weather.